IF YOU HAVEN’T READ BOOKS 1 AND 2

 “Please, Josh,” Bill said and smiled.
 “Oh, before you do it—make sure the cooker is switched off.”

-Josh turned to Helen who nodded and then turned to look at Bill but didn’t speak.
+Josh turned to Helen, who nodded and then turned to look at Bill, but she didn’t speak.

 Josh ran back to the big farmhouse.

 Helen looked Bill in the eye but didn’t address him.
 “Lower your rifle, Amber.”

 Glen, the big ginger-haired man nodded to the woman behind Bill, and then like Helen, stared at the visitor.

 The four people stood silently waiting, and Bill finally, slowly half-turned, and got to see the woman who had the gun.